parawanderer/bg3-maps/README.md

-Baldurs Gate 3 Map Projects: "Sea Castle" & "Avernus"
+Baldurs Gate 3 Map Projects
 =======

 In September of 2024 I dabbled with the [Baldurs Gate 3](https://baldursgate3.game/) (which I can definitely recommend, it was great fun!)
-Mod Creation scene and made [the **first** community-created map demo in their modding toolkit](https://www.reddit.com/r/BaldursGate3/comments/1ffuhay/custom_map_created_using_unlocked_toolkit/).
+Mod Creation scene and made the first-ever community-created "maps" (environments) for this game.

+## Sea Castle
+This is the first map I made in their modding toolkit, which was [the **first** ever community-created map](https://www.reddit.com/r/BaldursGate3/comments/1ffuhay/custom_map_created_using_unlocked_toolkit/).

 ▶️ Video links [here](https://youtu.be/_LOF3d7aLZ0?si=4RnMbY207fOfH1kM) and [here](https://youtu.be/O9uEtt3Ej8M?si=nYYsvqLBhGDUX4O1)

 [![Screenshot of the first little castle near the water that I made](./pictures/Screenshot_2024-09-13_140306.png)](https://www.youtube.com/watch?v=_LOF3d7aLZ0)

+## Avernus

 Subsequently I also made another themed environment that the community of this game quite appreciated: [initial post](https://www.reddit.com/r/BaldursGate3/comments/1fi2l08/avernus_caelidinspired_map_using_the_unlocked/), [progress update](https://www.reddit.com/r/BaldursGate3/comments/1fnn5s8/avernus_caelid_custom_map_mod_progress/).